Start 'Em, Sit 'Em Week 2: Kickers

 Start of the Week - Harrison Butker vs. Oakland Raiders

 Butker has become one of the top booters in fantasy land, which he showed last week with a 16-point effort against the Jaguars.
 Next up is a road date against the Raiders, who were one of the best matchup for visiting kickers a season ago.
-In fact, the Silver & Black surrendered the second-most fantasy points to the position on their home turf.
+In fact, Oakland gave up the second-most fantasy points to the position on their home turf.

 Ka'imi Fairbairn vs. Jacksonville Jaguars